-Do you feel that the gray and cold winter months leave your skin itchy, red and irritated?
-With a few simple tips, you can update your skin care routine, get the glow back on your face and feel ready for the soon-to-be spring season.
+Do you feel that the gray and cold winter months leave your skin itching, red, and irritated?
+With some simple tips, you can update your skincare routine, regain the glow on your face, and feel ready for the upcoming spring season.

-It may sound obvious, but many people actually forget that the hands are the dirtiest part of the body as they constantly touch different surfaces and are exposed to bacteria.
-To avoid spreading the bacteria all over your face, which can trigger acne, wash them before touching your face.
-A quick, easy and free way to help your skin feel good.
-Feel free to use an organic soap and it will also be gentler on the hands.
+Tip 2 - Cleanse Your Hands Before Washing Your Face: It may sound obvious, but many people actually forget that their hands are the dirtiest part of their body as they constantly touch various surfaces and are exposed to bacteria.
+To avoid spreading bacteria all over your face, which can trigger acne, wash your hands before touching your face.
+It's a quick, simple, and free way to help your skin stay healthy.
+Use an organic soap for your hands to be more gentle.

 Tip 3 - Wash Your Face with Lukewarm Water: Washing your face is, of course, the first step in a skincare routine.
 But many people use either too hot or too cold water.
 Using the wrong temperature can increase skin irritation.
 Moreover, hot water can dry out your skin.
 Lukewarm water is the perfect compromise.

 Tip 4 - Use SPF All Year Round: If you're interested in skincare, you probably already know that sunscreen is an incredibly important part of your skincare routine.
 In the summer, this is probably obvious to many.
 However, harmful UVA rays that your skin needs protection from are much longer and can penetrate the skin even in winter.
 Every skincare therapist I've talked to recommends using sunscreen all year round because it helps with premature aging, acne, hyperpigmentation, and acne scars.
 It's also an absolute must if you use retinol, vitamin C, or AHA and BHA acids.
 Spring and sunny days are around the corner now, but don't wait, start using sunscreen today.